-I use them a lot in my formulas, because they can radically help to improve the appearance of our skin.
+I use them a lot in my formulas to improve barrier function.

-So they are excellent for dry skin, because they completely block moisture loss, and don’t cause allergies or irritation.
+So they are excellent for a lipid dry skin type, because they completely block moisture loss, and don’t cause allergies or irritation.

 The molecules are large and don’t penetrate easily, which is why, they make our skin feel lovely and soft.